Society of Friends -- Japan

 Found in 18 Collections and/or Records:

-Abstract Iwao Frederick Ayusawa (1894-1972) spent much of his life working with the International Labor Organization, and later on the faculty of the International Christian University in Japan.
+Abstract Iwao Frederick Ayusawa (1894-1972) spent much of his life working with the International Labor Organization, and later served as a faculty member of the International Christian University in Japan.
 The collection consists primarily of personal letters, speaking of his belief in pacifism and his work in Geneva and Japan.

 Abstract The Bowles family was deeply involved with Quaker missionary and relief work during the 20th century.
 In 1900, the Bowles moved to Japan under the auspices of the Philadelphia Yearly Meeting and managed the Friends School and established the Tokyo Friends Center.
 During World War II, the Bowles family moved to Hawaii and worked with war refugees.
 The Bowles family correspondence consists of correspondence from Gilbert and Minnie Pickett Bowles to their son Gordon Townsend Bowles from 1922 to...